seb1k/networkmap.js/README.md

 You can now :

-- Add nodes / links in the interface.
+- Add nodes / links
-- Save your networkmap
 - Use multiple networkmap
 - Do requests from your browser ( and the server when CORS is blocking the request )
 - Request with HTTP, SNMP, use .rrd file.
 - Use a password to prevent unwanted changes
 - Zoom and move the map (buggy when editing)
 - Upload and use images
-- More soon...

 <br/>